serverless/dashboard/node/packages/sdk/docs/sdk.md

 ### `.setTag(name, value)`

-Set custom (user defined) tag on root span
+Set custom (user defined) trace tag

 - `name` _(string)_ - Tag name, can contain alphanumeric (both lower and upper case), `-`, `_` and `.` characters
 - `value` (any) - Tag value.
 Can be _string_, _boolean_, _number_, _Date_ or _Array_ containing any values of prior listed types